 In this online master’s degree program, you’ll learn the latest strategies and tools for addressing today’s biggest criminal justice issues.
 MS in Criminal Justice online courses cover areas such as leadership and executive management, criminology, criminal justice research, ethics and social justice, and many other topics that can help you advance your criminal justice career.

 By earning a criminal justice master’s degree at an online university, you can gain the knowledge and skills to make a greater impact in your career and community while still being able to balance the demands of your current job in law enforcement or criminal justice.

-Walden University is an accredited institution offering MS in Criminal Justice, MS in Criminal Justice Leadership and Executive Management, and other criminal justice degree programs online.
+Walden University is an accredited institution offering BS in Criminal Justice, MS in Criminal Justice, MS in Criminal Justice Leadership and Executive Management, and other criminal justice degree and certificate programs online.
 Expand your career options and earn a degree using a convenient, flexible online learning platform that fits your busy life.

 Whether looking for information on programs, admissions, or financial aid, we're here to help.

 Fill out the form and we will contact you to provide information about furthering your education.